Weaving I: Beginning Weaving ~ Jan 31-Feb 4, 2011

 Sharing a love of weaving with my daughter is, of course, a very special gift.
 Her enthusiasm is the reason I took my first class.
 Since then sharing and consulting together has bridged the miles between us.
 I am really looking forward to teaching these workshops with Janet!"

 Sue learned to weave in 1996 at the Weaving Works in Seattle – and via phone consultations with Janet!
-She moved to Vashon Island in 1998 and after retiring in 2001 had more time to focus on weaving.
+She moved to Vashon Island in 1998 and, after retiring in 2001, had more time to focus on weaving.
 In 2005 she was asked by friends to teach them to weave.
 Her living room wasn't big enough so she converted her garage into a studio and later in 2005 opened the Willingham Weavery there.
 All of her looms were used when she acquired them.
-Currently there are eight floor looms and several table looms.
-During the workshops two more will be added temporarily for participants to use.
+Currently there are 10 floor looms and several table looms.
 Sue's weaving interests are eclectic -- she likes to experiment with new weave structures and various yarns.
 As looms have been added to her studio, new opportunities arise because of the size and number of shafts.

-In 2003 Sue was one of the co-founders FiberNet, a group of Vashon fiber enthusiasts who share, teach, and learn from one another and, in 2008, mounted a show in Vashon Island's Blue Heron gallery.
+In 2003 Sue was one of the co-founders FiberNet, a group of Vashon fiber enthusiasts who share, teach, and learn from one another.
 An outgrowth of FiberNet and of Sue's weaving classes is Vashon Weavers, a group of island weavers that meets regularly and enthusiastically to share and learn.

-Sue has been a member of the Seattle Weavers' Guild since 2002 and is currently serving a third term as recording secretary.
-Next door to her studio is Vashon Island Alpacas; Sue works with the owners to produce and sell spinning batts and yarn from the luscious fleece of their animals under the name Vashon Alpaca Fibers.
-For several years she has participated in the Vashon Island Holiday Studio Tour the first two weekends in December; other island weavers also show their work at her studio during these tours.
+Sue has been a member of the Seattle Weavers' Guild since 2002 and has served as its president as well as in other positions.
+For several years (other than 2020 and 2021 due to the pandemic) she has participated in the Vashon Island Holiday Studio Tour the first two weekends in December; other island weavers also show their work at her studio during these tours.

 The Willingham Weavery